Ashley Blaker

-Ashley Blaker is a British comedian and television producer.
-Blaker is a writer for TV and radio and a longtime collaborator with Matt Lucas: he was producer of Little Britain and Rock Profile.
+Ashley Blaker is a British comedy writer and performer, radio and television producer and author.
+Blaker is a longtime collaborator with Matt Lucas: he was producer of Little Britain and Rock Profile.
 He also co-created and wrote The Matt Lucas Awards, and appeared in one episode.
-Lucas, amongst others, has described Blaker as "the UK's only Orthodox comedian".

 As a stand-up comedian, Blaker’s first Off-Broadway show, Strictly Unorthodox, opened in May 2017 at The Theater Center. and his second Off-Broadway show, Goy Friendly opened in February 2020, at the SoHo Playhouse.

-Early life

-Blaker was educated at the Haberdashers' Aske's Boys' School, where he was four years behind Sacha Baron Cohen, and a friend of Matt Lucas, with whom he went on to create Little Britain.
-He is a graduate of both Oxford and Cambridge.
-He embraced Orthodox Judaism in his early twenties.
+Much of Blaker's stand-up material until the early 2020s was related to him being an Orthodox Jew.
+Matt Lucas, amongst others, described Blaker as "the UK's only Orthodox comedian".
+After "12 years of immersion in the Charedi world", Blaker stopped being observant.

+More recently, Blaker has focused on performing and writing.
+He has appeared in a number of comedy series for BBC Radio 4 and authored a book.

 Career

-As a producer
+Producer

-Having completed a BBC course, Blaker had started work with them as a trainee radio producer.
-An unexpected encounter in the street in 1999 with his old school friend Lucas proved a turning point for them both.
-Lucas had pitched the idea of Little Britain to the controller of BBC 2, Jane Root.
-Blaker suggested turning it into a radio show and despite the initial reticence of Lucas' writing partner David Walliams, they decided to press ahead.
+Blaker began working for the BBC as a trainee radio producer, after completing one of their graduate courses.
+In 1999, he bumped into his old school friend Matt Lucas on a London street; it proved a turning point for both of them.
+Lucas had pitched the idea of Little Britain to the controller of BBC Two, Jane Root.
+Blaker suggested turning it into a radio show and despite the initial reluctance of Lucas' writing partner David Walliams, they decided to press ahead.
 The show launched in 2000, and Blaker produced two series on the radio before the show switched to TV in 2003.

-With Little Britain under way, the same group collaborated on Rock Profile.
-The first series was broadcast in 1999, comprising 13 episodes, on digital channel UK Play and subsequent series appeared on BBC Two.
+With Little Britain under way, the same team collaborated on Rock Profile.
+The first series was broadcast in 1999, consisting of 13 episodes on digital channel Play UK, with subsequent series appearing on BBC Two.